Placement Testing in Chemistry

 Click on the following link to practice on some placement-type questions.

-For students with average high school GPA’s (this has been about 3.5) a placement score of 19 or higher is needed to produce a predicted grade of C or above.
-This prediction is made using the Placement Analysis webpage
+For the ACS exam, students with average high school GPA’s (this has been about 3.5) a placement score of 19 or higher is needed to produce a predicted grade of C or above.
+This prediction is made using the Placement Analysis webpage.

 Chemistry for Health Sciences (CHEM 1120)

 This class is for students who are majoring in nursing or a small number of other allied health fields.
 It presumes one year of high school chemistry and two years of high school algebra.
-All who wish to take this course must complete the Chemistry Placement Exam.
-A score of 19 or above is acceptable for placement in the course.
-Scores below that will be reviewed on an individual basis.
-The course Elementary Chemistry, (CHEM 1090) should be completed by those whose preparation is not sufficient for a reasonable chance of success in CHEM 1120.
+All who wish to take this course must complete the Health Sciences Chemistry Placement Exam which is administered at the University’s Test Center.
+A score of 33 out of 60 will place you into CHEM 1120.
+Scores below 30 places you into CHEM 1110 Elementary Chemistry for the Health Sciences, which must be successfully completed before taking CHEM 1120.
+A score of 31 or 32 should be discussed with your advisor, but in general you should take CHEM 1110 before 1120.